DimivanWell/CSC6220-Parallel-Algorithm/README.md

 The majority of files you'll find here are large input matrix arthimetic utilizing low level parallel methods like multithreading, openMP, and MPI.

+This class was beyond interesting and getting to do it as an undergrad was a privilege in it self.
+It felt daunting, sitting around 3rd year masters students or even phd students.
+There was definitely a learning curve but once I sat down and put the time and effort in, everything made sense.

+By far the best part was sending the job request out and waiting for it to compile on the HPC and then it worked... or showed any sign of working to begin with.
+If you haven't already I can't suggest enough that you learn parallel computing.